Mining in Devon and Cornwall

 Combe Martin Silver Mining

 Galena, a principal ore of lead, often bears silver.
-Besides Combe Martin's eastern Mine Tenement at Bowhay Lane: the Exmoor Historic Environment Record lists silver-lead workings around Berrynarbor and Watermouth between Combe Martin and Ilfracombe.
+Besides Combe Martin's eastern Mine Tenement on Bowhay Lane EX34 0JN: the Exmoor Historic Environment Record lists silver-lead workings around Berrynarbor and Watermouth between Combe Martin and Ilfracombe.

 The British Iron Age is the historic period spanning from around 800 BC to the Roman invasion.